firebird631/siis/README.md

 When restarting my regions and trades are not reloaded : Regions and trades are saved but the loading part is not totally completed at this time, you can uses the assign command eventually to remap an existing trade.

+Exception during fetch of BitMex trade : It appears, and I have no idea at this time there is an unexpected API response that generate a program exception, that need to restart the fetch at the time of failure.
+I will investigate later on that issue.

 Please understands than I develop this project during my free time, and for free, only your donations could help me.